 - Food and drink are not allowed in the Archives, however, we are surrounded by several lovely restaurants and a Tim Hortons.
 Feel free to leave for lunch or a coffee break and return to continue with your research after you've recharged.

-- If you plan on staying a couple of days in lovely Norfolk County, check out our page Planning A Visit to Norfolk County for more information about activities, accommodations, and restaurants.
+- If you plan on staying a couple of days in lovely Norfolk County, check out Norfolk Tourism - Things To Do for more information.

-- You can bring your own usb stick to save images from our microfilm readers to avoid these charges.
+- NOTE: You can bring your own usb stick to save images from our microfilm readers and avoid some charges.

 Use of Camera

-There is no charge for the use of a camera for any documents or books in our Research Room.
-However, for pictures of our Norfolk County Registry Books (land/wills) and because of their frail nature, there is a $5.00 charge per document.
+There is no charge for the use of a camera for most documents or books in our Research Room.